 Taking Different Routes

 While Bailey was fortunate he had an employer that could offer him a wide range of career options, that’s not the case for many project engineers working for small construction companies.
 In those positions they are often either in dead end roles, or constantly shifted among jobs to fill in as needed.
 In both cases, it becomes very difficult to manage your career because you either don’t have the opportunities, or you’re too busy making a living.

 For project engineers that find themselves in either of these situations, the answer could lie in changing employers.
 But, rather than jumping from the frying pan into the fire, pick the companies you’d like to work for based on the opportunities they offer for advancement.

 It All Boils Down to Your Skills

-By working either with an employment recruiter, or doing the research yourself, you can sort through companies not only based on the potential for advancement, but on the types of advancement options that would best fit your career goals.
-Once you have some candidates identified, you will need to assess your skills and experience so you can improve them as needed to match the requirements of those companies.
+By working either with an employment recruiter, or doing the research yourself, you can sort through companies not only based on the potential for advancement, but on the types of advancement options that would best fit your project engineer career goals.
+Once you have some candidates identified, you will need to assess your skills and experience so you can improve them as needed to match the project engineer job description of those companies.